 Lana Lusch Rodgers is renowned as a retired elementary school educator who taught throughout Pennsylvania for more than four decades.
 Originally working for Honey Brook Elementary School within the Twin Valley School District in Elverson, Pennsylvania, for nearly 30 years beginning in 1964, she simultaneously taught at West Lawn United Methodist Church within the junior high department of San School between 1971 and 2012.
 She additionally flourished as an educator with West Lawn United Methodist Church and the Wilson School District in Reading for a short time.
 After retiring from the public school system in 2000, Ms. Rogers served as an English instructor at Reading Area Community College for five years.
 Contributing to her local community for many years, Ms.

-Having taught second and fourth through sixth grade science, Joan A. Gillman currently teaches second, fourth and sixth grade science at the Browning School in New York since 2018.
+Having taught second and fourth through sixth grade science, Joan A. Gillman currently teaches second, fourth and sixth grade science at the Browning School in New York as of 2018.
 She began her teaching career as a fifth grade teacher at the St. Angela Merici School in the Bronx, New York, in 1982, remaining in this role for one year before transferring to teach fourth and fifth grade at Joytown Kent Elementary School from 1983 to 1984.
-She then taught language arts and social studies at the Bade School in Englewood, New Jersey, from 1984 to 1986, fourth through sixth grade mathematics and science at the Professional Children’s School in New York from 1986 to 2006, and fourth and fifth grade
+She then taught sixth grade language arts and social studies at the Bede School in Englewood, New Jersey, from 1984 to 1986; fourth and fifth grade for all academic subjects and sixth grade mathematics and science at the Professional Children’s School in New